elixir-europe/sco-community/docs/pages/tools/index.md

 [*popularVote*](https://tabula-sapiens-portal.ds.czbiohub.org/annotateuserdata), i.e. popV, applies a series of annotation algorithms, each providing a different recipe for transferring labels from Tabula Sapiens to the user-provided data. popV then conducts consensus analysis over these algorithms to estimate the most reproducible annotation of every cell, and to highlight cells that are difficult to label.

 [*scATOMIC*](https://www.nature.com/articles/s41467-023-37353-8), single cell annotation of tumour microenvironments in pan-cancer settings, is a comprehensive, pan cancer, TME cell type classifier.
-It is based on a structured scheme that uses hierarchically organized models and elimination processes, reducing the transcriptomic complexity of the TME multi-cellular system to improve cell classification, [*abelson-lab/scATOMIC github*](https://github.com/abelson-lab/scATOMIC).
+It is based on a structured scheme that uses hierarchically organized models and elimination processes, reducing the transcriptomic complexity of the TME multi-cellular system to improve cell classification, [*abelson-lab/scATOMIC GitHub*](https://github.com/abelson-lab/scATOMIC).

+[*SifiNet*](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkae307/7655783?login=true) is a robust and accurate computational pipeline for identifying distinct gene sets, extracting and annotating cellular subpopulations, and elucidating intrinsic relationships among these subpopulations.
+Uniquely, SifiNet bypasses the cell clustering stage, commonly integrated into other cellular annotation pipelines, thereby circumventing potential inaccuracies in clustering that may compromise subsequent analyses [*jichunxie/sifinet GitHub*](https://github.com/jichunxie/sifinet)

 ## Benchmark experiments